-DAYS 3: ASHGABAT
+Day 3: Ashgabat

 Today explore both ancient and modern Ashgabat.
 Visit the Fortress of Nisa, once a former capital of the Parthian Empire.
 Stop at the Monument of Independence to admire the gardens, foundations, statues and Ertugrul Gazi Mosque.
-Learn about Ashgabat's unique history with time spent at the National Museum of History and Ethnography and the National Carpet Museum.
-Sightseeing today will be for approximately four hours and at a leisurely pace
+Learn about Ashgabat's unique history with time spent at the National Museum of History and Ethnography.
+Sightseeing today will be for approximately four hours and at a leisurely pace.